kcartlidge/mfw-books-db/README.md

 ISBNs can be scanned in via mobile apps like [Alfa ISBN Scanner](https://www.alfaebooks.com/help/isbn_scanner) which lets you gather ISBNs then share them to an email as a text file suitable for input here.

+**WARNING**
+Working on a JSON (or any) file stored on some cloud syncing services can screw up the file.
+For example I've seen PCloud append masses of NULLs to the JSON file after an edit.
+To be safe, make changes on a local version and copy or sync it to your backups afterwards.

 ## Contents

 - [Features](#features)